Tax is one of life’s certainties, and it is part of KiwiSaver too.

 |$84,001 and over||33%|

 The Summer KiwiSaver scheme is a type of Portfolio Investment Entity (PIE) known as a multi-rate PIE.
 A share of the PIE’s taxable income (or loss) per fund is allocated to you based on your interest in the fund.
 The scheme pays tax on your share of this income.
 The amount of tax you pay in respect of a PIE is based on your prescribed investor rate (PIR).
 This can be 10.5%, 17.5% or 28%.

 Make sure you tell us what rate to apply to your account, if you don’t tell us the default rate of 28% will apply.

 Make sure you tell us if your situation changes and you need to swap to a different PIR.
 If the advised PIR is lower than your correct PIR, you will need to complete a personal tax return and pay any tax shortfall, interest and penalties.
-If the default rate or the advised PIR is higher than your correct PIR, then for the 2020/21 and future income years any overpayment of PIE tax may reduce your income tax liability for that income year and may give rise to a tax refund.
+If the advised PIR is higher than your correct PIR, then for the 2020/21 and future income years any overpayment of PIE tax may reduce your income tax liability for that income year and may give rise to a tax refund.

 Changing your PIR is easy, you can update it online via your profile.